DSpace/RestContract/items.md

 - self: The valid URL to the item's access status

 Default access status values
-- metadata.only
+- metadata.only = Item doesn't contain a primary file
-- open.access
+- open.access = Item's primary file is downloadable to anonymous users
-- embargo
+- embargo = Item's primary file is under an embargo
-- restricted
+- restricted = Item's primary file is not downloadable to anonymous users
-- unknown
+- unknown = Item's status is indeterminable or unknown

+_Note: the calculation of those default values is based on the policies of the item's primary file._
+_The term primary file also refers to the first file in the original bundle if no primary file is defined._

 Return code
 - 200 Ok if the parameter is a valid item UUID